-Health Care Without Harm (HCWH) is an international NGO that works to transform healthcare worldwide and reduce its environmental footprint by becoming a community anchor for sustainability and a leader in the global movement for environmental health and justice.
-With regional offices in 4 continents and partners around the world for global and regional initiatives, Health Care Without Harm is leading the global healthcare sustainable movement.
+Health Care Without Harm (HCWH) is an international organization that works to transform healthcare worldwide so that it reduces its environmental footprint, becomes a community anchor for sustainability, and a leader in the global movement for environmental health and justice.
+With regional offices and teams in 4 continents and partners around the world for global and regional initiatives, Health Care Without Harm is leading the global healthcare sustainable movement.